Blodwenn/LibreOfficeAgendaGenerator/README.md

 - Monthly overview pages.
 - Hyperlinked daily pages, with each day linked to its monthly and yearly view.

+Then you can export the file as a pdf, and use it on you Remarkable.

 ## Template Customization

 The agenda uses a `.odt` template for daily pages, included in the repository.
 The template uses placeholder fields that will be automatically replaced by the script.
 These fields are: